Stateware/Dav3i/doc/BackEndArchitecture.md

 ###Requirements
 The server must
-* Display the website when the domain is visited
 * Upon connection, deliver a descriptor table for the default session, containing the names of all sessions in the database, the list of instances contained in the default session, and the list of stats in each of those instances
 * Upon receipt of a countryID, sessionID, and instanceID deliver all data for that country in that instance of that session
 * Upon receipt of a statID, year, sessionID and instanceID, deliver data of all countries in that session and isntance for that stat in that year(if no year is provided, the current year is given)